 This also keeps my magazine cover neat and tidy as requested by my target audience

 I included the stars name in large letters to grab attention.
-Capitals have been used so as to portray her high status and suggest excitement and exclusiveness of her being in the magazine.
-I coordinated it with the masthead to add effect and suggest that it's the main feature of the magazine by creating a link between the headline and the masthead.
+Capitals have been used so as to portray her high status and suggest excitement and exclusiveness of

 No comments: